-Using essential oils to scent your skin and body care products is the simplest way to make them your own.
+Click here to download our Scenting Guide Using essential oils to scent your skin and body care products is the simplest way to make them your own.
 It’s also a great way to extend your product offerings by changing the essential oil (EO) blend in a best-selling base.
-For example, you can start with our Thick Hair & Body Wash and market to men by […]
+For example, you can start with our Thick Shampoo […]

 Often called the King of Flowers, the heady scent of jasmine in the cool night air is unlike anything else in the world.
 Along with rose, the Queen of Flowers, and orange blossom, jasmine absolute is considered one of the very finest of scents and has enticed and delighted people from different cultures and regions […]

 Essential Oils — More than Just A Pleasing Aroma Essential Oils are fabulous.
 We all love them for their amazing power to uplift, calm, delight, and fascinate our spirits.
 We blend them together to get a unique scent profile for ourselves, and even for our pets!
 I love using our Pet EO Blend of Cypress, […]

 Essential Oils for Winter Gifts In the Pacific Northwest, winter has us all reaching for great hydrating oils, crèmes, lotions, and balms to keep our skin, feet, and hair feeling and looking their best.
 Many of us are using diffusers to freshen our homes and banish that ‘stale’ feeling when windows and doors shut tight […]

 Contraversy surrounds the entire topic of essential oil grades.
 If you have ever wondered why then just do a little research and you will see that you get different information from various sources, much of which is inaccurate or simply there as a marketing tool.
 I always like to talk to Stephen who does all of our purchasing because he comes in contact with farmers, distributors, and experts in the field of aromatherapy everyday and he has been doing it for over 15 years.
 I asked him to address the issue of essential oils standards.